MrYanchos/PoW/README.md

 # Politics on Wikipedia
-_An exploration of political bias in Wikipedia articles_
+_An exploration of political slant in Wikipedia articles_

 ## Background